Based on Data From 25,581 Actual Owners

 Some mattresses are quieter than others.
-A quiet mattress is preferred as it will not make noise which can interfere with restfulness and sleep.
+A quiet mattress is preferred as it will not make noise to interfere with restfulness and sleep.

 The chart below shows how mattress types compare on this issue based on owner experiences.
 Keep in mind that this represents what is often, but not always, the case.
 A particular brand, model or individual mattress may go against these findings somewhat.

-Although air pump noise is a top complaint from air bed owners, most owners do not regard their air pump to be excessively noisy as the chart below shows.
+Although airbed noise is a significant owner complaint, most owners do not regard their airbed to be excessively noisy (as the chart below shows).

 Waterbeds can make noise if air is trapped in the water chamber(s).

-Futon mattresses that are filled with cotton / fiber or cotton / foam are silent, but those with innersprings can squeak and creak.
+Futon mattresses that are filled with cotton / fiber or cotton / foam are mostly silent, but those with innersprings may squeak and creak.

 Hybrid mattresses consist of both memory foam and innersprings.
 Most hybrids use sophisticated and mostly quiet spring systems, such as pocket / encased coils.
 Nevertheless, some squeaking, creaking and clunking from the springs is possible.

 Memory foam mattresses do not make noise when compressed and are silent under all conditions.
 It is possible for noise to come from, not the mattress itself, but a poorly assembled or broken foundation or frame or a mattress protector.

 Latex mattresses, like memory foam mattresses, are silent under all conditions.
 Any noise coming from the bed likely originates from a poorly assembled or broken foundation or frame.